 Complete a High School and Beyond Plan

-The High School and Beyond Plan gets all students thinking about their future and how to get the most out of high school, so that they’re ready to pursue their adult lives, no matter what direction they plan to take.
+The High School and Beyond Plan gets students thinking about their future and how to get the most out of high school so they’re ready to pursue their adult lives, no matter what direction they plan to go.

-Ideally, students write their plan in 8th or 9th grade and then continue to revise it throughout high school to accommodate changing interests or goals.
-Students should be encouraged to include the following elements in their plan:
+Ideally, students write their plan in grade 8 or 9, and then continue to revise it throughout high school to accommodate changing interests or goals.
+Students are encouraged to include the following elements in their plan:

-- Their goals for immediately after high school – a student’s plan should include the classes needed in preparation for a 2- to 4-year college, vocational or technical school, certificate program or the workforce
+- Their goals for immediately after high school—what classes are needed to prepare for a two to four year college, vocational or technical school, certificate program, or the workforce.